pepe454/treasury-curves/README.md

   -a, --allowna         Allow NaN values
   -s START, --start START
                         Year to start analysis
-  -e END, --end END     Year to end analysis
-  -d DATE, --date DATE  Date in YYYY-MM-DD to analyze -y YEARS, --years YEARS
+  -e END, --end END     Year to end analysis.
+If equal to start, analyze curves for the year -d DATE, --date DATE  Date in YYYY-MM-DD to analyze -y YEARS, --years YEARS
                         Num years before end to analyze